 There’s no correlation in the literature to transsexualism and violence.
 Transsexuals are very passive.

-Hannibal responds by outright dismissing the idea of Buffalo Bill, whom he refers to as Billy, as a transsexual.
+Perhaps the best quote to illustrate this comes from Hannibal himself.
+The cannibalistic doctor responds by outright dismissing the idea of Buffalo Bill, whom he refers to as Billy, as a transsexual.

 Billy is not a real transexual.
 But he thinks he is.
 He tries to be.
 He’s tried to be a lot of things, I expect.

 Watching the film, one finds Gumb’s home is filled with examples of Nazi paraphernalia.
-This bit of set direction, easily missed upon a first viewing, reveals a lot about Gumb’s psychosis.
-Nazis, like many racial superiority groups, target insecure individuals, using their discontent to radicalize them.
-Bill, being an insecure individual himself, may have sought involvement in such groups in order to feel comfortable with his identity.
-More than that, Nazis were known to skin their victims, which may have served as the inspiration for Gumb’s transformation into Buffalo Bill.
+This bit of set direction, easily missed upon a first viewing, reveals more of Gumb’s psychosis.
+Nazis, like many racial superiority groups, radicalize people by targeting insecure individuals.
+Messages of empowerment would have appealed to someone like Gumb, and this would have been another chapter in his life where he tried to change his identity.
+Nazis were known to skin their victims, which may have served as the inspiration for Gumb’s transformation into Buffalo Bill.
+When he can’t empower himself with such methods, he resorts to possessing his victims.
+Turning them into a suit is the ultimate way he dehumanizes them.
+Ted Levine again clarifies that this is how he played the role.

 Though acclaimed, the misinterpretation of the Jame Gumb character has been something of a blight on the legacy of Silence of the Lambs.
 Jodie Foster, herself a lesbian, had this to say.